rgeorgia/morris_code/README.md

 # morris code rust project

-It's just for fun.

-- Convert to run on rpi3/4.
-- Blink the light
-- Use speaker to "do" the sound

 **Sentence or Word mode:**

 - Type a sentence or a word.
 Enter causes morris code print out.